Discover Moon Bay

 Moon Bay is a small, secluded sandy beach bordered by rocky outcrops, in Mimosa Rocks National Park.

-Access is via a steep set of around 80 stairs and there are no amenities here, or you can take a 20 minute nature walk from Tathra.
+Access is via a steep set of around 80 stairs or you can take a 20 minute nature walk from Tathra.

 Explore the cove for the rusted stubs of mooring rings and grooves cut into the cliffs – the remains of the log slide and mooring site where timber and farm products were loaded onto barges for transfer to ships.